buildpacks/rfcs/text/0000-prepare-operation.md

 During, the Prepare phase, the platform:

   - SHOULD apply provided [Project Descriptor][project-descriptor] configuration is present.
-      - SHOULD generate a warning for any `io.buildpacks.defaults` property not applied.
+      - SHOULD generate a warning for any `io.buildpacks` property not applied.
   - MAY make changes to any path in the filesystem.

 [project-descriptor]: https://github.com/buildpacks/spec/blob/main/extensions/project-descriptor.md